Applies from 11.10.2023.

 a.
 Customers are entitled to use vehicles only if they have a valid reservation (cf. also clause 9 a).

 b.
 Before driving off, customers must check that the vehicle has no damage and is in a safe operating condition.
-In the case of electric vehicles, must also check that there is a charging cable on board.
-Damages and/or defects must be reported before starting the journey by telephone (cf. clause 17 b).
+In the case of electric vehicles, customers must also check that there is a charging cable on board.
+Damages and/or vehicle defects must be reported immediately via the Mobility App or by telephone before starting the journey (cf. clause 17 b).

 c.
 Customers must drive the vehicle themselves and may not leave the vehicle or the driving to third parties (cf. however clause 9 b and c).